melodistic/MelodisticMonoRepo/README.md

 # Melodistic Mono Repo

-The central repository providing submodules for remoting to all Melodistic services.
+The central repository provides submodules for remoting to all Melodistic services.

 ## Submodules List